Scott Schumacher enters his eighth season as the Buccaneers' athletic director and head men's basketball coach.

 Twenty-five of 29 years have been spent as a head basketball coach in the Region XIV Conference.
 Schumacher previously coached league rivals Paris Junior College and Kilgore College, and is the only coach in TEAC history to lead two different programs to a conference championship.
 Prior to Blinn College, Schumacher was the athletic director and head basketball coach at North Dakota State College of Science, leading the Wildcats to a national tournament bid and three conference championships.

-Schumacher has coached 12 NJCAA All-Americans with more than 80 of his players signing Division I scholarships and more than 25 of his players have gone on to play professionally.
+Schumacher has coached 12 NJCAA All-Americans.
+More than 80 of his players have signed Division I scholarships and more than 25 of his players have gone on to play professionally.
 He has had the privilege to coach an SEC conference player of the year, a Big 12 Tournament MVP, a Big Sky Tournament MVP, and an NCAA slam dunk champion.

 From 2005-09, Schumacher served on the USA Basketball Collegiate Selection Committee along with coaching legends such as the University of Kansas head coach Bill Self, Syracuse head coach Jim Boeheim, and Michigan State head coach Tom Izzo.